Skip to content

 Wasp Life Cycle

-Wasps, like all insects, go through a life cycle that includes four stages: egg, larva, pupa, and adult.
-The life cycle of a wasp varies depending on the species, but generally, it takes around 22 days for a wasp to complete its life cycle.
+Wasps, like all insects, go through a life cycle that has four stages: egg, larva, pupa, and then adult.
+The life cycle of a wasp varies according to species, but generally, it takes around 22 days for a wasp to complete its life cycle.

-In the spring, the queen wasp emerges from hibernation and begins to build her nest.
-She lays her eggs, and the workers hatch and begin to care for the young.
-As the colony grows, the queen lays more eggs, and the workers continue to care for the young and build the nest.
+In Spring, the queen wasp emerges from her hibernation and begins to build a nest.
+She lays eggs and workers hatch and begin to care for the young.
+As the colony grows, the queen lays more eggs, and the workers continue to care for the young and build up the population of the nest.

-In the late summer, the queen begins to lay eggs that will become males and new queens.
-These new queens will mate with the males and then leave the nest to find a place to hibernate for the winter.
-The old queen and the workers will start to die off as the weather gets colder, and the colony will eventually die out.
+In late Summer, the queen begins to lay eggs that will eventually become next years males and queens.
+These new queens will mate with the males and then leave the nest to find a place to hibernate over Winter.
+The previous, old queen and her workers will start to die off as the weather gets colder, and the colony will eventually die out altogether.

 Beekeeping and Wasps